Skip to content

 Decides whether the given credentials are valid or not.

-This is defined as a no-op and is intended to implemented in inheriting subclasses.
+This is required to be implemented in inheriting subclasses.

 Arguments: